Almonds, avocados, kiwi, butternut squash, and melon are not vegan, according to the BBC comedy quiz game show QI.

-“Because they are so difficult to cultivate naturally, all of these crops rely on bees which are placed on the back of trucks and taken very long distances across the country.
+“Because they are so difficult to cultivate naturally, all of these crops rely on bees which are placed on the back of trucks and taken very long distances across the country.”

 “It’s migratory beekeeping and it’s unnatural use of animals and there are lots of foods that fall foul of this.
 Broccoli is a good example.
 Cherries, cucumbers, lettuce.
 Lots and lots of vegan things are actually not strictly vegan.”

-“We are aware that many forms of farming involve indirect harm to animals but it is unfortunately not possible or practicable to avoid the destruction of other animals in most farming at this time.
+A spokesperson for The Vegan Society, Dominika Piasecka, elaborated on this.
+Speaking to Plant Based News, they said: “Vegans avoid using animals as far as possible and practicable.
+We are aware that many forms of farming involve indirect harm to animals.
+But it is unfortunately not possible or practicable to avoid the destruction of other animals in most farming at this time.”

-“Vegans make a huge contribution to the reduction in suffering and death caused to animals and we would welcome any changes made to farming practices that support this.”
+“Vegans make a huge contribution to the reduction in suffering and death caused to animals.
+And we would welcome any changes made to farming practices that support this.”

 This article was originally published on October 9, 2018.
 It was updated on September 18, 2022 to include more information on migratory beekeeping and its impact on bees.